-A. The Proposer will be responsible for the services delineated in $\underline{\text{Exhibit A}}$ (the "Scope of Work") attached hereto.

-B. All work to be performed by the selected Proposer shall be performed under the supervision of a Project Manager in charge of this engagement (the "Lead PM") who must ensure that the work completed for BPCA is performed competently and in a timely manner.
+- A. The selected Proposer will be required to perform the services set forth in the Scope of Work, attached as Exhibit A hereto. - B. All work to be performed by the selected Proposer shall be performed under the supervision of a project manager in charge of this engagement (the "Lead Manager"), who must ensure that the work completed for BPCA is performed competently and in a timely manner.